A verdict has been reached in the trial against Harvey Weinstein.

-On October 5, the New York Times first went public with their investigation where several women came forward and claimed sexual misconduct allegations against the Hollywood producer.
+This verdict has been announced just over two years after Weinstein was accused of sexual misconduct by a number of women in a New York Time's exposé.
+On October 5, 2017, the New York Times first went public with their investigation where several women came forward and claimed sexual misconduct allegations against the Hollywood producer.

 According to the publication, Harvey reached at least eight settlements with various women over a span of nearly 30 years.
 Ultimately, Harvey released his own statement after the story broke.